weirany/karting-cam/README.md

 ## Features

-- Records a 10&nbsp;second MJPEG video on boot
+- Captures 5 seconds of video as individual JPEG frames on boot
-- Stores the video on the SD card
+- Saves frames as frame_000001.jpg, frame_000002.jpg, etc. on the SD card
 - Web interface to view and download files
 - Can operate as WiFi Access Point or connect to existing network